starizard/Baritsu-compiler/Readme.md

-Baritsu, A simple JVM programming language made by me
+Baritsu, A simple JVM dynamic programming language made by me